shubham9319/ansible-project/lamp_ubuntu/roles/apache/README.md

 - `http_host`: your domain name.
 - `http_conf`: the name of the configuration file that will be created within Apache.
 - `http_port`: HTTP port, default is 80.
 - `disable_default`: whether or not to disable the default Apache website.
-When set to true, your new virtualhost should be used as default website.
-Default is true.
+When set to true, your new virtualhost should be used as the default website.
+The default is true.

 ## Running this Playbook